ciribob/DCS-CTLD/README.md

 * Troop Loading / Unloading via Radio Menu
     * AI Units can also load and unload troops automatically
+    * Troops can spawn with RPGs and Stingers / Iglas if enabled.
 * Vehicle Loading / Unloading via Radio Menu for C-130 / IL-76 (Other large aircraft can easily be added) (https://www.digitalcombatsimulator.com/en/files/668878/?sphrase_id=1196134)
     * You will need to download the modded version of the C-130 from here (JSGME Ready) that fixes the Radio Menu
 * Coloured Smoke Marker Drops